Table of Contents

 Workplace Innovation and Productivity Skills Incentive

-Workplace Innovation and Productivity Skills Incentive (WIPSI) funds can be used to train staff to offer sensory-friendly experiences at events or locations.
+Workplace Innovation and Productivity Skills Incentive (WIPSI) funds can be used to train staff to offer sensory-friendly experiences at events or locations in Nova Scotia, Canada.

 WIPSI provides funding for any direct training costs.
 It may also cover other expenses, such as travel and any accommodation costs for persons with disabilities.
 For businesses with 50 or fewer employees, the minimum application amount is $5,000.
 The minimum amount is $10,000 for businesses with 50 or more employees.
 For any business association, organization, and private sector union, the minimum amount is $10,000.